 Stay at the flagship of the WCR lodges, located in one of the most secluded inlets on the west side of Graham Island.
-This pristine, untapped area is teeming with huge runs of migrating salmon and halibut, all close to the lodge.
+This pristine, untapped area is teeming with huge runs of salmon and halibut, migrating close to the lodge.
 Only 80 miles south of Alaska, Hippa Island has earned a reputation for being a highly productive fishery as it is one of the first significant land masses that migrating salmon encounter.
-Vast numbers of south bound Chinook (king) salmon filter around both sides of the island, allowing anglers to target them on both the east and west sides.
-Trolling off the lighthouse on the north side of the island is very popular and Chinook can be found at multiple depths the entire season long.
+Vast numbers of southbound king salmon filter around both sides of the island, allowing anglers to target them on both the east and west sides.
+Trolling off the lighthouse on the north side of the island is very popular and kings can be found at multiple depths the entire season long.
 Halibut and all species of bottom fish are readily available here as the area has numerous pinnacles and reefs along its coastline.
 From the area’s rugged beauty to the incredible cuisine.
 The lodge accommodates up to 48 guests.
 There's a bar, central lounge, hot tub, and gift shop.

 The Floating Lodge at Englefield Bay